 Making the Case of File and Directory Names Consistent

-To make the case of file and directory names consistent for files and directories shared between Windows and UNIX, do one of the following:
+To make the case of file and directory names consistent for files and directories shared between Windows and UNIX, we recommend that you use lowercase for all names.
+When you create new archives, you should always use lower case.